CrossFi-Treasury-Guard/SmartContract/README.md

-##n🛡️ CrossFi Treasury Guard – AI Score Registry
+🛡️ CrossFi Treasury Guard – AI Score Registry
 A secure, modular, and decentralized smart contract system designed to register and verify AI-generated scores for governance proposals within the CrossFi DAO ecosystem.

 This system empowers the treasury with verifiable AI-based evaluation, IPFS-backed justification, and fine-grained role-based access control — delivering an intelligent, transparent, and scalable infrastructure for proposal governance.